-The AS (Oregon State University emphasis) degree is intended to give students who are confident they will finish their bachelor's degree at either OSU Corvallis or OSU Cascades a framework to directly meet OSU's general education (called "baccalaureate core" at OSU) requirements.
+The AS (Oregon State University emphasis) degree is intended to give students who are confident they will finish their bachelor's degree at either OSU, Corvallis or OSU, Cascades a framework to directly meet OSU's general education (called "baccalaureate core" at OSU) requirements.
 Those students who are not certain that they will complete their degree at OSU or those who have fewer remaining requirements with the AAOT degree may be better served by the Associate of Arts degree which guarantees progress toward the general education core requirements at all Oregon public universities.

 This information reflects an accurate picture of OSU requirements at the time of approval, using the OSU catalog, advisors and web resources for consultation.
 However, degree requirements can and do change.
-OSU has made no guarantee about the accuracy of requirements in this AS degree; determination of the status of transfer status is made on a course by course basis at the point of admission to OSU.
+OSU has made no guarantee about the accuracy of requirements in this AS degree; determination of transfer status is made on an individual course basis at the point of admission to OSU.

-Skills Writing I WR 121 English Composition 4 One course from the WR II list, see page 241 3-4 Writing II One course from the WR III list, see page 241 Writing III 3-4 Mathematics One course from the Mathematics list, see page 241 4 Fitness HHP 295 Health and Fitness 3
+Writing I WR 121 Academic Composition 4 Writing II One course from the WR II list 3-4 Writing III One course from the WR III list 3-4 Mathematics One course from the Mathematics list 4 Fitness HHP 295 Health and Fitness 3

 No more than two courses (or lecture/lab combinations) from any one department may be used by a student to satisfy the Perspectives category of the core.
 GEO courses listed under Physical Science are considered to be from a different department than GEO courses listed under any other Perspective category.
-Choose the following from the OSU Baccalaureate Core Courses listed on pages 241-242: one Biological Science lecture/lab combination, one Cultural Diversity, one Literature and the Arts, one Physical Science lecture/lab combination, one Social Processes and Institutions, one Western Culture, one Difference, Power and Discrimination, plus one additional lecture/lab combination from either Physical Science or Biological Science.
+Choose the following from the OSU Baccalaureate Core Courses listed on pages 246-247: one Biological Science lecture/lab combination, one Cultural Diversity, one Literature and the Arts, one Physical Science lecture/lab combination, one Social Processes and Institutions, one Western Culture, one Difference, Power and Discrimination, plus one additional lecture/lab combination from either Physical Science or Biological Science.

+4-5

+Biological Science

+4-5

-Physical Science 4-5 Biological Science 4-5 Physical or Biological Science Choose one additional course from the Physical Science 4-5 or Biological Science lists, see page 241 Western Culture 3-4 Cultural Diversity 4 Literature and the Arts 3-4 Social Processes and Institutions 3-4 Difference, Power and Discrimination 4
+Physical or Biological Science Choose one additional course from the Physical Science or Biological Science lists 4-5

+of biological science lists 7-3

+Western Culture 3-4

+Cultural Diversity

+4

+Literature and the Arts

+3-4

+Social Processes and Institutions

+3-4

+Difference, Power and Discrimination

+· 4